About our staff

 Affiliated research centres

 I grew up in North Yorkshire, where the seeds of my interest in the Middle Ages were probably planted by days out at Fountains Abbey down the road.
 A few summers spent in the company of the York Archaeological Trust did nothing to dampen my enthusiasm, and I headed north to study Medieval History at the University of St Andrews.
-I stayed there for five years, before relocating to the University of Oxford for doctoral study.
+I stayed there for five years, then went to the University of Oxford to write a doctoral thesis about imaginary creatures.

-After completing my doctorate, I had the good fortune to spend the next three years first as a lecturer at Balliol College, Oxford, and then as the Osborn Fellow in Medieval History and Culture at Sidney Sussex College, Cambridge.
+I was lucky to be able spend the next few years first as a lecturer at Balliol College, Oxford, and then as the Osborn Fellow in Medieval History and Culture at Sidney Sussex College, Cambridge.
 In 2015, I returned to Scotland to join the School of History, Classics and Archaeology here in Edinburgh.

-You can find more about my publications and research on my academia.edu profile.
+You can find more about my publications and research on hcommons or on academia.edu.

 Summary of research interestsPlaces: